THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 Han Chin Pet Soo (Tin Museum): From what I could tell, this is the most popular of the museums.
 Describing the history of the town, which was developed, during the tin mining boom.
 You’ll need to book your tour online before you arrive.
 Yes, that means it is a guided tour.
 I can understand why as many of the pieces are old, but the tour didn’t feel personal and didn’t cover the info in a great way.
-I barely learnt a thing, not the best place in Ipoh for me.
+I barely learned a thing, not the best place in Ipoh for me.
 Not recommended.

 Darul Ridzuan Museum: Wow.
 This was a weird experience.
 I’m not going to look up anything about this museum having visited…it was a shocker, all about former Prime Minister Abdul Razak.